Uberspace/lab/source/guide_humhub.rst

 Updates
 =======

 Check the news_ regularly to stay informed about the newest version.
 You will be additionally notified about available updates in the built in humhub update module.
-You can update the installation via the update module which can be found in the humhub administration menue.
+You can update the installation via the update module which can be found in the humhub administration menu.

 .. _HumHub: https://humhub.org